aamoesi/newsscrapper.io/homework_instructions.md

 * This code should connect mongoose to your remote mongolab database if deployed, but otherwise will connect to the local mongoHeadlines database on your computer.

-8. [Watch this demo of a possible submission](https://youtu.be/4ltZr3VPmno).
+8.[Watch this demo of a possible submission](https://youtu.be/4ltZr3VPmno).
 See the deployed demo application [here](http://nyt-mongo-scraper.herokuapp.com/).

-9. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
+9.Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
 Otherwise, just be creative!

 ### Submission on BCS